 That’s the main difference between CD-R and CD-RW, but there are others you should be aware of.

-Firstly, speed.
+Firstly, the speeds.
 CD-RW discs are much slower than their CD-R counterparts.
 Typically, CD-RWs will write at around 12x, rather than 48x plus.

 Then there’s the erasing speed.
-You see, with rewritable CDs, you can’t just record over the top of whatever’s already on the disc, like you would with, say, a videotape.
+You see, with rewritable CDs, you can’t just record over the top of whatever’s already on the disc, like you would with, say, a video tape.
+The data has to be erased first, then they can be re-used, and that takes time.

-Next, we have the compatibility issue.
-Rewritable CDs, while they should work in any computer CD writer (burner), often don’t play well with other CD players around the home.
+Next, there is a compatibility issue.
+Rewritable CDs, while they should work in just about any computer CD writer (burner), often don’t play well with other CD players around the home.

 And finally, we have the cost.
 Blank CD-Rs are much cheaper than CD-RW discs, especially if you’re buying larger quantities (25 plus).